DistributedCollective/zero/README.md

 In particular, we have:

 - Proofs that Line of Credit ordering is maintained throughout a series of liquidations and new Line of Credit openings
 - A derivation of a formula and implementation for a highly scalable (O(1) complexity) reward distribution in the Stability Pool, involving compounding and decreasing stakes.

 PDFs of these can be found in https://github.com/liquity/dev/blob/main/papers

 ## Definitions

-_**Trove:**_ a collateralized debt position, bound to a single RSK address.
+_**Line of Credit:**_ a collateralized debt position, aka "Trove", bound to a single RSK address.
 Also referred to as a “CDP” in similar protocols.

 _**ZUSD**_:  The stablecoin that may be issued from a user's collateralized debt position and freely transferred/traded to any RSK address.
-Intended to maintain parity with the US dollar, and can always be redeemed directly with the system: 1 ZUSD is always exchangeable for $1 USD worth of RBTC.
+Intended to maintain parity with the US dollar, and can always be redeemed directly with the system: 1 ZUSD is always exchangeable for 1 USD worth of RBTC, minus a redemption fee.

-_**Active Line of Credit :**_ an RSK address owns an “active Line of Credit ” if there is a node in the `SortedTroves` list with ID equal to the address, and non-zero collateral is recorded on the Line of Credit  struct for that address.
+_**Active Line of Credit:**_ an RSK address owns an “active Line of Credit” if there is a node in the `SortedTroves` list with ID equal to the address, and non-zero collateral is recorded on the Line of Credit struct for that address.

-_**Closed Line of Credit :**_ a Line of Credit  that was once active, but now has zero debt and zero collateral recorded on its struct, and there is no node in the `SortedTroves` list with ID equal to the owning address.
+_**Closed Line of Credit:**_ a Line of Credit that was once active, but now has zero debt and zero collateral recorded on its struct, and there is no node in the `SortedTroves` list with ID equal to the owning address.

-_**Active collateral:**_ the amount of RBTC collateral recorded on a Line of Credit ’s struct
+_**Active collateral:**_ the amount of RBTC collateral recorded on a Line of Credit’s struct

-_**Active debt:**_ the amount of ZUSD debt recorded on a Line of Credit ’s struct
+_**Active debt:**_ the amount of ZUSD debt recorded on a Line of Credit’s struct

-_**Entire collateral:**_ the sum of a Line of Credit ’s active collateral plus its pending collateral rewards accumulated from distributions
+_**Entire collateral:**_ the sum of a Line of Credit’s active collateral plus its pending collateral rewards accumulated from distributions

-_**Entire debt:**_ the sum of a Line of Credit ’s active debt plus its pending debt rewards accumulated from distributions
+_**Entire debt:**_ the sum of a Line of Credit’s active debt plus its pending debt rewards accumulated from distributions

-_**Individual collateralization ratio (ICR):**_ a Line of Credit 's ICR is the ratio of the dollar value of its entire collateral at the current RBTC:USD price, to its entire debt
+_**Individual collateralization ratio (ICR):**_ a Line of Credit's ICR is the ratio of the dollar value of its entire collateral at the current RBTC:USD price, to its entire debt

-_**Nominal collateralization ratio (nominal ICR, NICR):**_ a Line of Credit 's nominal ICR is its entire collateral (in RBTC) multiplied by 100e18 and divided by its entire debt.
+_**Nominal collateralization ratio (nominal ICR, NICR):**_ a Line of Credit's nominal ICR is its entire collateral (in RBTC) multiplied by 100e18 and divided by its entire debt.

-_**Total active collateral:**_ the sum of active collateral over all Line of Credit s.
+_**Total active collateral:**_ the sum of active collateral over all Lines of Credit.
 Equal to the RBTC in the ActivePool.

-_**Total active debt:**_ the sum of active debt over all Line of Credit s.
+_**Total active debt:**_ the sum of active debt over all Lines of Credit.
 Equal to the ZUSD in the ActivePool.

 _**Total defaulted collateral:**_ the total RBTC collateral in the DefaultPool